FAB for the Psychologists

 - Continuing professional development — Stay up to date with emerging evidence in nutritional neuroscience and mental health, and integrate nutrition-informed approaches into therapy, assessment, or consultation.

-The following recorded events are FREE not only to FAB Associates - but to anyone with an NHS (or UK University) email address.
+The following recorded events are FREE not only to FAB Associates - but to psychologists.

 Register above and we'll send you the free access to these events: